iamfarzad/fbc-lab-v7/TYPE_SYSTEM_COMPLETE.md

 ### Backward Compatibility Maintained
 - `UnifiedMessage` alias still exists in core.ts (line 50)
-- `EnhancedChatMessage` extends Message for UI features
+- UI now derives view state directly from `Message.metadata`. `EnhancedChatMessage` has been removed.
 - Can be removed after full codebase audit

 ### No Breaking Changes